This is who we are, what makes us unique, and why parents and students continually choose Roger Bacon High School.

 Faces of RB

-Read more about Reese and her RB story.Roger Bacon provided the ideal high school experience for our sons.
+Read more about Greta and her RB story.Roger Bacon provided the ideal high school experience for our sons.
 They excelled academically and spiritually through the Assisi Scholar Program.
 The pilgrimage to Assisi, Italy that Senior Assisi Scholars take enriched their faith, fueled their curiosity, broadened their world view and created a lifetime memory.

 — Mr. Christopher Powers, Parent